 Click the image below for more information about the CRG-15 analysis from the prominent 2A law firm Michel & Associates.

 Click the image below for more information about building "featureless" and the "Assault Weapon" Quick Reference Guide from Michel & Associates.

 Shipping Lead Time

-As we approach the June 30th deadline, we would like to remind everyone that you CAN disassemble your AR rifle (completely separate the upper from the lower) if you are unable to convert it to featureless in time.
+If your weapon is not in compliance at this time, we would like to remind everyone that you CAN disassemble your AR rifle (completely separate the upper from the lower) if you are unable to convert it to featureless in time.
 Below is an excerpt out of the Quick Reference Guide from Michel & Associates.